MubashirullahD/corda-blockchain-voting/README.md

   <img src="https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png" alt="Corda" width="500">
 </p>

-# Bootcamp CorDapp
+# Voting CorDapp

-This project is the template we will use as a basis for developing a complete CorDapp during today's bootcamp.
-Our CorDapp will allow the issuance of tokens onto the ledger.

-We'll develop the CorDapp using a test-driven approach.
-At each stage, you'll know your CorDapp is working once it passes both sets of tests defined in `src/test/java/java_bootcamp`.
+This project uses the bootcamp template to continue to build the BlockChain Voting System.
+Our CorDapp is intended with four modules:
+* Registration module
+* Issuing Ballots for the voter
+* Transfer of Ballots to the candidates
+* Tallying of results

+Testing for the Token State, Contract and Flow are defined in `src/test/java/java_bootcamp`.
+Other tests should be quite similar to these pre-defined ones.

 ## Set up